MarianoRD/UPAEP_pathFinding/README.md

 # Path finding algorithms

-This program should create or load a map, the map has the dimensions `NxM` defined by the user (or the file loaded).
-The program should allow the user to place obstacles in the map, as well as the beginning and end point.
+This program creates or load a map in `.json` format, the map has the dimensions `NxM` defined by the user (or the file loaded).
+The program allows the user to place obstacles in the map, as well as the beginning and end point.

-The program needs to allow the user to save the map to a file, and show the way the path was found, its length and the total number of steps used.

 ## Algorithms available